cgailly/WordBlitzCheater/README.md

 And finally, I complete the program to make it playing automatically, up to you to decide how many words you wan to be found!

+## Conclusion
+Cheating is bad...
+Seriously do not be naive, there are some cheaters, and now you know how it works.

+## Make the program working
+    $ pip install -r requirements.txt